emberjs/data/guides/the-manual/misc/typescript/why-brands.md

 Second, constructing registries is brittle.
 Conflicts often arise when attempting to source models from additional libraries, and often result in `never` types due to an empty registry.

-Third, we couldn't type EmberData itself using registries without adopting extreme complexity.
-This is because while DefinitelyTyped could assume one single global registry, EmberData cannot.
-This arises for a myriad of reasons: EmberData supports multiple stores, multiple sources of schema, and our own test suite defines Models for each test that would conflict with each other if we were forced to use a single global registry.
+Third, we couldn't type WarpDrive itself using registries without adopting extreme complexity.
+This is because while DefinitelyTyped could assume one single global registry, WarpDrive cannot.
+This arises for a myriad of reasons: WarpDrive supports multiple stores, multiple sources of schema, and our own test suite defines Models for each test that would conflict with each other if we were forced to use a single global registry.

 Fourth, and possibly most importantly, registries assume that for a given resource-type (like `'user'`) that only a single type signature exists.
-While this has *mostly* been true historically in EmberData, it is no longer true and will become increasingly less true as we roll out additional features we have planned.
+While this has *mostly* been true historically in WarpDrive, it is no longer true and will become increasingly less true as we roll out additional features we have planned.
 Supporting different type signatures for Create/Edit/Delete as well as for partials and actions means if we stuck with registries, we'd need tons of them and things would get complicated quickly.

 Fifth, the registry approach prevents static analysis from easily determining where in the application a Model or Schema is in use, making it difficult for bundlers to